em-baggie/N2T/README.md

 </h1>

 ## Overview
 The best way to understand how a computer works is to build one myself!
 Includes all projects completed as part of the Nand2Tetris course: https://www.nand2tetris.org/.
+Each step represents another layer of abstraction, utilising functionality from previous steps.

 ## 1. Boolean Logic
-All logic gates to be used in later layers of abstraction.
+All of the most primitive logic gates.

 ## 2. Boolean Arithmetic
 Construction of the ALU.